Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 Replace 1 teaspoon (5 grams) of baking powder with 1/4 teaspoon (1 gram) of baking soda plus a 1/2 teaspoon (2 grams) cream of tartar.

-Summary: Use 1/2 a teaspoon (2 grams) cream of tartar with 1/4 teaspoon (1 gram) baking soda in place of 1 teaspoon (5 grams) of baking powder.
+Use 1/2 a teaspoon (2 grams) cream of tartar with 1/4 teaspoon (1 gram) baking soda in place of 1 teaspoon (5 grams) of baking powder.

-This is because sour milk has undergone a process known as acidification, which causes a decrease in pH levels.
+Sour milk has undergone a process known as acidification, which causes a decrease in pH levels.

 The acidity of sour milk reacts with baking soda to produce the same leavening effect as baking powder.